Averroes/droppy-workspace/README.md

     python3 -B -m pytest -v

 Running *pytest* over the complete `Tasks` directory at once is not possible because for **DropPy** all modules need to have the same filename `task.py`.
 This is a structure *pytest* doesn't get along with.
-The tests need to be for each *Task* separately.
+The tests need to be run for each *Task* separately.

 To automate this two scripts are provided: